lukemurraynz/Drasi-RoleAssignmentMonitor/README.md

 ### 🔐 **Authentication**
 - Always use Managed Identity (never store credentials in code)
 - Regularly rotate Event Grid access keys
-- Use least-privilege principle for role assignments
+- Use the least-privilege principle for role assignments

 ### 🏷️ **Resource Tagging**
 All created resources are automatically tagged for tracking: